WilsonSayresLab/PopInf/Prep_Reference_Panel/README.md

 vcftools --gzvcf /path/to/reference_panel_VCF.vcf.gz --chr [chromosome_number] --recode --out /path/to/reference_panel_VCF_chr[chromosome_number]
 ```

-## Step 1: Set up your enviroment
+## Step 1: Set up your environment
-popInf and the refecence panel set up use a variety of programs.
+PopInf and the reference panel set up use a variety of programs.
 We will set up a conda environment to manage all necessary packages and programs.

 ### Install Anaconda or Miniconda
 First, you will have to install Anaconda or Miniconda.
 Please refer to Conda's documentation for steps on how to install conda.
 See: https://conda.io/docs/index.html

-### Create the enviroment
+### Create the environment
 You can name your environment what ever you would like.
 We named this environment 'popInf' and we will use this environment for all analyses.

 Create conda environment called `popInf`: \